Lilyxiuxiuxiu/EC500/HW1/README.md

 # API Homework

 This is the API homework for EC500.
-This project grabs images from tweet and generate a video containing the images using FFMpeg API and also a json file that uses Google Vision API to recongize products in the images.
+This project grabs images from twitter and generates a video containing the images using FFMpeg API and also a json file that uses Google Vision API to recongize products in the images.

 ### How to use
 1. Download tweetDownload.py and vision.py from this folder